How to Achieve More With Less Using The 80/20 Principle

-What the 80-20 Principle Is About
+What the 80-20 Principle is About

-This is what the 80/20 rule is about – it says that 80% of the effects in situations are from 20% of the causes.
-This was first discovered by Pareto, an Italian Economist who found that 20% of people in Italy controls 80% of the wealth and land.
+This is what the 80/20 rule is about — 80% of the effects in a situation come from 20% of the causes.
+This phenomenon was first discovered by Vilfredo Pareto, an Italian Economist who found that 20% of the people in Italy controls 80% of the wealth and land.
 He first observed the principle when gardening and noticing that 20% of his peapods in his garden yielded 80% of the total harvested peas.

-Examples of 80/20 Principle in Action
+Examples of 80/20 in Action

-- Population: 80% of the population in England (25.8 million out of 32.3 million) comes from 20% of its cities (53 out of 263) of its cities
+- Population: 80% of the population in England (25.8 million out of 32.3 million) comes from 20% of its cities (53 out of 263 cities).

 - Natural Resources: 80% of Earth’s mineral wealth is produced by far less than 20% of the Earth’s surface